gSchool/ada-CS-Fundamentals-Internship/01-Problem-Solving-And-Big-O/02-big-o.md

 #### Linear Time Complexity

-On the other hand some algorithms will take a cooresponding long time to run as the size of the input increases.
-A good example is our loop based solution.
+On the other hand some algorithms will take an amount of time proportional to changes in the size of the input.
+A good example is our loop based function.
 If the input size doubles, the function will take roughly twice as long to run.

 ```py
 def add_from_1_to_n(n):